-PER CURIAM: Marshall James Matthews Jr. appeals his sentence following his conviction for driving with a suspended license.
+PER CURIAM: Marshall James Matthews Jr. appeals his sentence following his convictions for driving with a suspended license and interfering with a law enforcement officer.
 The City of Salina filed for summary disposition, arguing Matthews had not raised a substantial question of law on appeal.
+Matthews filed a response opposing summary disposition.
 We granted the City's motion under Kansas Supreme Court Rule 7.041A (2019 Kan.
 S. Ct.
 R. 47).

 On February 27, 2019, Matthews was sentenced in four cases in Salina Municipal Court.
 Matthews appealed all four cases to the trial court.
 The trial court imposed the same sentences as the municipal court.
 Matthews then appealed all four sentences to this court.
-Three of those cases were consolidated.
-The fourth case, which is this appeal, was not consolidated.
+Three of those cases were consolidated and are a part of this appeal.
+The fourth case was not consolidated.
 That stated, Matthews' argument applies to all cases-that the trial court abused its discretion in denying his request to serve a controlling term of 60 days' imprisonment under electronic monitoring.